 What is deep learning?

+Deep learning enables a computer to learn by example.
 To understand deep learning, imagine a toddler whose first word is dog.
 The toddler learns what a dog is -- and is not -- by pointing to objects and saying the word dog.
 The parent says, "Yes, that is a dog," or, "No, that is not a dog."
 As the toddler continues to point to objects, he becomes more aware of the features that all dogs possess.
-What the toddler does, without knowing it, is clarify a complex abstraction -- the concept of dog -- by building a hierarchy in which each level of abstraction is created with knowledge that was gained from the preceding layer of the hierarchy.
+What the toddler is doing, without knowing it, is clarifying a complex abstraction: the concept of dog.
+They are doing this by building a hierarchy in which each level of abstraction is created with knowledge that was gained from the preceding layer of the hierarchy.

 How deep learning works

-In traditional machine learning, the learning process is supervised, and the programmer has to be extremely specific when telling the computer what types of things it should be looking for to decide if an image contains a dog or does not contain a dog.
+In traditional machine learning, the learning process is supervised, and the programmer must be extremely specific when telling the computer what types of things it should be looking for to decide if an image contains a dog or does not contain a dog.
 This is a laborious process called feature extraction, and the computer's success rate depends entirely upon the programmer's ability to accurately define a feature set for dog.
 The advantage of deep learning is the program builds the feature set by itself without supervision.
-Unsupervised learning is not only faster, but it is usually more accurate.

-Unlike the toddler, who will take weeks or even months to understand the concept of dog, a computer program that uses deep learning algorithms can be shown a training set and sort through millions of images, accurately identifying which images have dogs in them within a few minutes.
+Unlike the toddler, who takes weeks or even months to understand the concept of dog, a computer program that uses deep learning algorithms can be shown a training set and sort through millions of images, accurately identifying which images have dogs in them, within a few minutes.